lakansantos/BuckEatList/README.md

 # BuckeatList
 A website that allows user to display the information they've provided from the form through the map.

-## To access the demo, kindly install, if you have all of it, you can set up a .env file and declare your API key there
+## To access the demo, kindly install these in your terminal.
+If you have all of it, you can set up a .env file and declare your API key there.
-1. npm i express
+### Make sure you have mongodb, mongod, and mongosh installed in your device.

-2. npm i mongoose
+- npm i express
-3. npm i ejs
+- npm i mongoose
-4. npm i method-override
+- npm i ejs
-5. npm i nodemon
+- npm i method-override
-6. npm i bootstrap
+- npm i nodemon
-7. npm install dotenv --save
+- npm i bootstrap

-### Make sure you have mongodb, mongod, and mongosh
+- npm install dotenv --save

 Regarding .env file.